Blog

 Illustration of a server stack launching upward as a growth rocket.

 SaaS providers must juggle customer isolation, regulatory scrutiny, aggressive performance targets and rising cloud costs.
-A cluster of dedicated bare-metal nodes reconciles those demands: hypervisor-free speed keeps every tenant fast, strict per-tenant policies and regional placement satisfy regulators, and full-stack control enables rolling releases without downtime.
+A cluster of dedicated bare-metal nodes reconciles those demands: hypervisor-free control keeps every tenant fast when scheduling is designed well, strict per-tenant policies and regional placement satisfy regulators, and full-stack control enables rolling releases without downtime.
 Crucially, the spend curve flattens as utilisation climbs, turning infrastructure from a volatile liability into a strategic asset.

-Hardware is faster, APIs are friendlier, and global bare-metal capacity is now an API call away—making this the moment to shift SaaS workloads from opaque PaaS meters to predictable dedicated clusters.
+Hardware options are broader, APIs are friendlier, and global bare-metal capacity can be provisioned quickly—making this a practical moment to shift stable SaaS workloads from opaque PaaS meters to predictable dedicated clusters.

 Order Your Dedicated Cluster